informatica-unica/lip/life/README.md

 ## Task 3

-Extend the parser to allow extended S/B rules,
+Extend the parser to allow for **extended S/B rules**.
 In extended S/B rules, digits are separated by a comma.
-For instance, Conway's rule can be specified as:
+For instance, Conway's rule can be specified as follows:
 ```
 ES2,3/B3
 ```
-The S and B are optional, while the E is not:
+The S and B are optional, while the E (which distinguishes extended rules from standard rules) is not:
 ```
 E2,3/3
 ```